Here is just a little info to let you get to know our pub better...

 As I was working there in the 50's I'm pretty sure it was built before the 2nd world war.
 However, it may very well have been constructed in the 20th century using some much older materials.
 There were several noted architects working in south west Surrey at the time and at least one, Harold Faulkner, was keen on using medieval materials.

 Many thanks for this, Julia (if I may).

-After starting his career at the age of 16, Damian climbed the culinary ladder to head chef at the age of 22, having worked in hotels and country golf clubs under some of the best chefs in the country.
+Damian climbed the culinary ladder to head chef at the age of 22, having worked in hotels and country golf clubs under some of the best chefs in the country.
 These days, with over 18 years under his belt, his passion and energy are undiminished and he is ready for anything.
-But more than just a chef; he is, more importantly, father to his adorable dog "Boo" who you will often find hanging around the bar along-side his dad!
+But more than just a great chef; he is, more importantly, father to his adorable dog "Boo" who you will often find hanging around the bar along-side his dad!

 Paul (aka "Buzz"...no one knows why) is our oldest serving manager whose voice booms through the pubs beams when he works.
 One of our crucial members of staff, he is everyones best friend but if you cannot find him he is almost definitely on holiday topping up his tan and ever growing knowledge of wines.
 If you ever have any questions about any of our booze, he is your man.